 8. Utilize the credit line growth rate to hedge against inflation

-If you don’t have an immediate need for your reverse mortgage proceeds, you may wish to access your loan through a line of credit.
+If you don’t need your reverse mortgage proceeds, you may wish to access your loan through a line of credit.
 Beyond the flexibility in drawing down your loan as needed, the line of credit option has another benefit: the unused portion grows at the interest rate of +.50%.

 That means if your loan has a 6% interest rate, the unused portion of your line of credit will grow by 6.5%.
 This feature also serves as a hedge against inflation.
 If the interest rate increases, so does your available funds growth.
 So, if interest rose to 8%, your remaining line of credit funds would grow by 8.5%.
 (More about the credit line & growth feature)